Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: Band Edge Resonance Peaks and In-gap Bound States from Spinon Chargon Binding Interaction

-As the spinon chargon binding interaction increases from 0, it induces the spectral weight to transfer from the bulk Hubbard bands to the band edges so that a pair of band edge resonance peaks arise as seen in Fig. \ref{figure3} (b).
+As the spinon chargon binding interaction increases from 0, it induces the spectral weight to transfer from the bulk Hubbard bands to the band edges.
+At $U_{\bm{R}}=0.23$ eV, which is around half of the spinon band width we considered (see Fig. \ref{figureS1} in Appendix \ref{App-E}), a pair of band edge resonance peaks arise as seen in Fig. \ref{figure3} (b).
 The band edge resonance peaks indicated by the arrows in Fig. \ref{figure3} (b) are still located inside the Hubbard bands, so the band edge resonance peaks have the intrinsic width that is determined by the spinons, chargons, and their coupling to the impurity electronic state.
 Importantly, the band edge resonance peaks appear only at the magnetic impurity but do not show up in the pristine QSL given the same binding interaction (see Fig, \ref{figureS2} in Appendix \ref{App-F} for comparison).
 Such band edge resonance peaks at the Hubbard band edges can be regarded as the precursors of in-gap bound states.

 As the spinon chargon binding interaction further increases, the band edge resonance peaks gradually move inside the Mott gap and develop to be in-gap peaks of bound states as is shown in Fig. \ref{figure3} (c).
 The in-gap bound states arise from the new poles of $G_{d, \sigma}\left(i\omega_n\rightarrow\omega+i0^+\right)$ that come from $U_{\bm{R}}\sigma_z\left[1-\hat{G}_{c, \sigma}\left(i\omega_n\rightarrow\omega+i0^+\right)U_{\bm{R}}\sigma_z\right]^{-1}$ at a sufficiently large binding $U_{\bm{R}}$, so an electronic bound state and a hole bound state appear below the UHB bottom and above the LHB top respectively as shown in Fig. \ref{figure3} (c) and (d).
 The in-gap peaks of the bound states have no intrinsic width so we introduce an extrinsic broadening of 5 meV to make them better visualized in Fig. \ref{figure3} (c).